Night of Champions (2011)

-The 2011 Night of Champions was the fifth annual Night of Champions professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on September 18, 2011, at the First Niagara Center in Buffalo, New York.
+The 2011 Night of Champions was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fifth annual Night of Champions and took place on September 18, 2011, at the First Niagara Center in Buffalo, New York.
 It was WWE's first PPV event to be held following the dissolution of the original brand extension.
-The concept of the show was that every championship in the company at the time was defended.
+The concept of the event was that every championship in the company at the time was defended.

 Eight matches took place at the event, seven of which were broadcast live on pay-per-view.
 The event featured multiple main events, with Triple H defeating CM Punk in a No Disqualification match with a stipulation where had Triple H lost, he would have no longer been Chief Operating Officer of WWE, John Cena defeating Alberto Del Rio for the WWE Championship, and Mark Henry defeating Randy Orton for the World Heavyweight Championship.

 The event garnered 161,000 buys, down from 165,000 buys the previous year.

 Production

 Background

 Night of Champions was an annual pay-per-view (PPV) event produced by WWE since 2007—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-The 2011 event was the fifth event in the Night of Champions chronology.
-It took place on September 18, 2011, at the First Niagara Center in Buffalo, New York; it was the first PPV to be held following the end of the first brand extension in August.
+The fifth Night of Champions took place on September 18, 2011, at the First Niagara Center in Buffalo, New York; it was the first PPV to be held following the end of the first brand extension in August.
 As per the theme of the event, every championship promoted by WWE at the time was defended.
 These included the WWE Championship, the World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.